 There are many benefits of joining the Board of Management.
 These include, but are not limited to: meeting other BIA members, helping the community achieve its vision, developing knowledge of municipal government, and enhancing one’s skill sets.
 In addition, directors have plenty of opportunities to build their own capacities in governance, project management, budgeting, and marketing while working for the greater good.

-Governed under Chapter 19 of the City of Toronto Municipal Code and The Junction BIA by-laws, The Junction BIA Board of Management comprises up to nine (9) directors and one (1) City Councillor.
-Every four (4) years, coinciding with the Municipal elections, the BIA puts out a Call for Expression of Interest for representation as a Director on the Board to fill vacancies at its next Annual General Meeting (AGM).
+Governed under Chapter 19 of the City of Toronto Municipal Code and The Junction BIA by-laws, The Junction BIA Board of Management comprises up to eight (8) directors and one (1) City Councillor.
+Every four (4) years, coinciding with the Municipal elections, the BIA puts out a Call for Expression of Interest for representation as a director on the board to fill vacancies.
 All directors are public-appointed officials.
 The term of office is for four (4) years.

-Persons interested in serving on the Board of Management for the BIA are encouraged to submit a nomination form, linked below, to Carol Jolly, Executive Director.
+Persons interested in serving on the Board of Management for the BIA are encouraged to reach out to the Executive Director for more information.
+For consideration, those interested must complete and submit a Nomination Form.

-At the AGM on November 16, 2022, the BIA will elect a new board from the pool of nominees that have come forward.
-The names of the elected directors will then be shared with the City of Toronto’s BIA Office for approval and appointment by City Council.
-The new board will take office in 2023.
+At the AGM, the BIA membership will elect a new board from the pool of nominees that have come forward.
+The BIA Membership has the right to accept or reject any nominees.
+The names of the elected directors will then be shared with the City of Toronto’s BIA office for approval and appointment by City Council.
+The new board will take office the following year.

-- an owner or tenant of commercial or industrial property within the BIA (see here for a map of the BIA area); or an individual appointed by a Corporation that is the owner or tenant of commercial or industrial property within the BIA;
+- An owner or tenant of commercial or industrial property within the BIA (see here for a map of the BIA area); or a business owner of commercial or industrial property within the BIA; or an individual appointed by a corporation that is the owner or tenant of commercial or industrial property within the BIA;

 - Be at least 18 years of age;